eliteprox/livepeer-notes/run catalyst as a server.md

    - Modify `tags` from `http://localhost:8888` to `https://serveripordomain`
 7. Stop the docker instance and re-run `make box-dev` to reload livepeer api with the new configuration.

-# Compiling your own docker image for deployment
+# Running the docker image
-Once you have completed development, you can package your node into a docker image for production deployment

-`TBD`
+When running in a container, the path for the config file is on the host machine at `/etc/livepeer/full-stack.json`